 We must always keep in mind how much a product we buy can withstand against nature and human conditions.

-According to research from the Energy Department’s National Renewable Energy Laboratory (NREL), a survey was made about solar photovoltaic systems that were installed in the U.S. between 2009 and 2013.
+According to research from the Energy Department’s National Renewable Energy Laboratory (NREL), a survey examined solar photovoltaic systems installed in the U.S. between 2009 and 2013.
+Only 0.1% of a sample of fifty thousand were damaged or classified as malfunctioning each year.

 8. Keep a Constant Eye on the Performance of Your Solar Panels